wheresdiasd/safe-upload-platform/README.md

 ** Should scale for 10M+ users, 50TB+ storage.

 # S3 Bucket
 This is our go to as market default and high scalability, speed ( presigned links support streamlined chunk uploads ), support, good development experience and integrates with other AWS products like the event bridge.
-It needs to have a set of policies set in order to achieve system security, in short files will be locked if Guard Duty doesn't tag them with the NO_TREATS tag, and files which are compromised will be then deleted of moved to a quarantine bucket, still to decide if we want to maintain 2 buckets or not.
+It needs to have a set of policies set in order to achieve system security, in short files will be locked if Guard Duty doesn't tag them with the NO_TREATS tag, and files which are compromised will be then deleted of moved to a quarantine bucket.
+## Trade-offs
+Decided to delete infected files instead of keeping 2 buckets, that would give us more space and prevent unessary complexity and costs.
+Following with 2 buckets would only be necessary when tracking infected files becomes mandatory for security reasons, at this point tracking would be possible through dynamobd status and clowdwatch.

 # Amazon EventBridge
 # Amazon GuarDuty